linfeijing2/distributed_bank_system/README.md

 go build
 ```
 **Node**
+The node in this project represent each branch of a bank.
+For different bide(branch), we will have different operations.

-This MP tests the functionality under different scenarios.
+This project tests the functionality under different scenarios.
 Each scenario requires a different number of nodes and transaction generation frequency.

 1. 3 nodes, 0.5 Hz each, running for 100 seconds
 2. 8 nodes, 5 Hz each, running for 100 seconds